OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 ![](images/Agilex_Fabric_Features.png)

-The table provides an overview of the OFS features targeting the Intel® Agilex® 7 FPGA.
+The table provides an overview of the OFS features targeting the Agilex® 7 FPGA.
 This reference FIM (shell) is a starting point for your custom FPGA design.
 With this initial starting point, you can add or subtract interfaces or ports to different Agilex devices.

-**Table 1-4 OFS FIM for Intel® Agilex® 7 FPGA Features**
+**Table 1-4 OFS FIM for Agilex® 7 FPGA Features**

 | Key Feature                           | Description                                                  |
 | ------------------------------------- | ------------------------------------------------------------ |